Tadeoooh/Baptiste-FAYET/README.md

 - 🔐 Currently leveling up in **Cybersecurity & DevOps**
 - 🎓 2nd-year **BTS SIO (SISR)** student — Networks, systems, and caffeine enthusiast.
-- 🎯 Gunning for an engineering degree in **cybersecurity** at ESIEA.
+- 🎯 Gunning for an engineering degree in **Cybersecurity** at ESIEA.
 - 🧰 Working on real-world infra with **FortiNet**, **M365**, **Ansible** and **Wallix Bastion** (yes, all the cool toys).
 - 🧠 Forever grinding on **TryHackMe**, **Fortinet certs**, and scripting automations that save hours (and headaches).
 - 🛠️ Dev side?
 Been there.
 Built that.
 From full-stack apps to PDF generators and HTML ticket interfaces.